OSUVolte/CS419CapstoneProject/projects/loomisja/readme.txt

 The world is quite different ever since the robotic uprising of the late 90s.
 There is no more unhappiness.
 Affirmative
-We no longer say ‘yes'.
-Instead we say ‘affirmative'.
+We no longer say 'yes'.
+Instead we say 'affirmative'.
 Yes - Err - Affirmative.
 Unless we know the other robot really well.
 There is no more unethical treatment of the elephants.